griphiam/markphilpot_com/content/2016/anime_spring_first.md

 Bones, Bones, Bones.
 Need I say more?

-A super hero detective agency channeling [Kekkai Sensen](https://hummingbird.me/anime/kekkai-sensen) -- the first episode was definitely entertaining with the humor flowing well with some nice stylized action sequences.
+A super hero detective agency channeling [Kekkai Sensen](https://hummingbird.me/anime/kekkai-sensen) -- the first episode was definitely entertaining with the humor flowing and some nice stylized action sequences.
 I wonder if this one will have a story arc to it or focus more on individual standalone stories.